openrndr/orx/orx-jumpflood/README.md

 ### DemoDirectionField01

 Shows how to use the [DirectionalField] filter.
-Draws moving white shapes on black background, then applies the DirectionalField filter which returns a [ColorBuffer] in which the red and green components encode the direction to the closest black/white edge, and the blue component the distance to that edge.
+Draws moving white shapes on a black background, then applies the DirectionalField filter which returns a [ColorBuffer] in which the red and green components encode the direction to the closest black/white edge, and the blue component the distance to that edge.